-Greenstick fracture: an incomplete fracture in which the bone is bent.
+A Greenstick fracture is an incomplete fracture in which the bone is bent.
 This type occurs most often in children.

-Transverse fracture: a fracture at a right angle to the bone's axis.
+A transverse fracture is when the broken piece of bone is at a right angle to the bone's axis.

-Oblique fracture: a fracture in which the break has a curved or sloped pattern.
+An oblique fracture is when the break has a curved or sloped pattern.

-Comminuted fracture: a fracture in which the bone fragments into several pieces.
+A comminuted fracture is when the bone breaks into several pieces.

-Other types of fracture are pathologic fracture, caused by a disease that weakens the bones, and stress fracture.
+A pathologic fracture is caused by a disease that weakens the bones.